ISPG Home

 Do you offer sterile product?

-All of ISPG's medical device and medical device component products are offered as bulk clean and ready for sterilization.
+All of ISPG's component products are offered as bulk clean and ready for sterilization.
 ISPG does not provide any sterile product.

 How long has ISPG been in business?